 Personalization is more than adding a name (or two).

 The problem?
 Mischa is my nickname.
 Michelene is my full name.
 Not so personalized.
 Despite this mishap, adding a name doesn’t make an offer truly personalized or relevant.

 Personalization is one of the top retail marketing buzzwords.
 Mary Meeker cites it in her 2016 Internet Trends report as being vital for capturing the Millennial shopping audience.Personalization is in the subject line of most marketing emails that arrive in my Inbox.
 All this discussion and I still haven’t seen a formal definition of what personalization should mean.
 It has to be more than just adding a name.

 So here’s the CodeBroker definition: Providing relevant content and offers to prospects based on their behavior.

 It’s pretty simple.

-At CodeBroker we’re tackling personalization in our omnichannel mobile marketing platform.
+At CodeBroker we’re tackling personalization in our omnichannel mobile coupon marketing platform that includes text message marketing.
 We’re making it intelligent and automated.